rbraband521/Sequelize-Model-Associations/Associations.md

   });
 };
 ```
+###### It is safest practice to specify the foreign key if you are going to specify an alias.
+Simply using `as` to change the name of the association will also change the name of the foreign key.

 Now, everything should be connected.
 Our models are calling the associate method which connects one User to many Courses as well as one Course to one User.
 This association's foreign key is 'userId' and this is all contained in a user object with the alias of 'user'.